National Child Labor Committee: Promoting vocational skills and workplace education

 During the 1950s and 60s the NCLC advocated and contributed to the various bills including the Manpower Development and Training Act, the Economic Opportunity Act and the Vocational Education Act.

 In 1979 NCLC collaborated with the Opportunities Industrialization Centers of America to found the National Youth Employment Coalition (NYEC).
 The NYEC was formed in order to provide support to organizations that help youth become productive private citizens.
 The NCLC provided the original housing for the NYEC and shared an Executive Director from 1983-1987.

-In 1985 the NCLC introduced the Lewis Hine Awards for Service to Children and Youth, which honor unheralded Americans for their work with young people, and give special awards to better-known leaders for their extraordinary efforts.
+In 1985 the NCLC introduced the Lewis Hine Awards for Service to Children and Youth, which honor Americans for their work with young people, and give special awards to better-known leaders for their extraordinary efforts.
 Over the past two decades the awards have developed into an annual event of national notoriety with awards given out to a diverse range of professionals and volunteers.
-Some past recipients include Gene Bowen of Warwick, New York, in 2008 who co-founded Road Recovery, a clinically acclaimed skills program designed for teens recovering from drug addiction and Stacy Maciuk of Brentwood, Tennessee in 2007 for her relentless advocacy of kids in foster care and organizing a suitcase collection drive to provide foster children with a place to pack their clothes and possessions other than a garbage bag.
+Some past recipients include Gene Bowen of Warwick, New York, in 2008 who co-founded Road Recovery, a skills program designed for teens recovering from drug addiction and Stacy Maciuk of Brentwood, Tennessee in 2007 for her advocacy of children in foster care and organizing a suitcase collection drive to provide foster children with a place to pack their clothes and possessions.

 From 1991 to today, the National Child Labor Committee created and expanded the Kids and the Power of Work (KAPOW) program.
 KAPOW exists as a network of private business and elementary school partnerships which introduces students to the world of work through lessons taught by private sector volunteers.
 Today, KAPOW serves as a model for similar programs, runs operations in over thirty communities from Florida to California, and serves over 50,000 students.